Vangunu

-Vangunu is an island, part of the New Georgia Islands in the Solomon Islands.
+Vangunu is an island, part of the New Georgia Islands in Western Province, Solomon Islands.
 It is located between New Georgia and Nggatokae Island.
 To the north and east of the island is Marovo Lagoon.
 The island has an area of 509 km2.

 There are a small number of coastal settlements on the island, including Zaira and Halisi.

 History

 On March 15, 1893, Vangunu was declared part of the British Solomon Islands protectorate.
 The island was occupied by the Japanese army in October 1942, during the Solomon Islands campaign.
-From 30 June to 3 July 1943, it was the site of one of the first land battle of the New Georgia Campaign, the battle of Wickham Anchorage, during which a small Japanese force was quickly mopped up by numerically superior allied forces.
+From 30 June to 3 July 1943, it was the site of one of the first land battles of the New Georgia Campaign, the battle of Wickham Anchorage, during which a small Japanese force was quickly defeated by numerically superior allied forces.

 Since 1978, the island has been part of the independent state of the Solomon Islands.

 Geography

 The island is located at the southern end of the New Georgia Islands archipelago.
 To the north-west is the island of New Georgia and to the south-east is the island of Nggatokae.
 The largest saltwater lagoon in the world, the Marovo Lagoon, encircles most of the island.
 Vangunu is a volcanic island, dominated by an inactive Pleistocene stratovolcano with a height of 1,082 m, whose caldera slopes are now covered with thick jungle forest.

 Around 28 km to the south of Vangunu lies the submarine volcano known as Kavachi, the only currently active volcano of the archipelago, and one of the most active submarine volcanoes in the south-west Pacific Ocean.